Waterboy1602/Addarr/README.md

 - Start: start adding a series or movie to Sonarr/Radarr
 - Movie (en)/Film (nl): starting adding a movie to Radarr
 - Series (en)/Serie (nl): starting adding a series to Sonarr
+- allSeries: receive list of series on Sonarr
 - Transmission: change the down-/upload speed of Transmission from Temporary Speed Limit to normal or the other way around
 - Stop: stop the command you were executing